 Where this comes in particularly handy is when you realize that by contributing more towards your IRA, you are able to lower your taxable income, which can have big strategic advantages.
 In being able to contribute up until the tax deadline of the following year, this retroactive contribution rule allows you extreme flexibility at the time of completing your tax return.

 4. Capital Gains are Not Taxed within a Traditional IRA

 You heard right.
-The 15% you are being taxed on capital gains and dividends (not much of a worry this year, I realize), are not taxed within a traditional IRA.
+The capital gain and dividends income you receive is not taxed within a traditional IRA.
 This allows you to build your nest egg much faster than a taxable account.

 5. You can Roll your 401Ks Directly into a Traditional IRA without Tax or Penalty